nxskok/stad29-notes/slides_d29.md

 ## Signif. codes:
 ## 0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-}

-## Results of tests

-* Models don't fit equally well, so big one fits better.
+* Models don't fit equally well, so bigger one fits better.

 * Or "taking both variables out makes the fit worse, so don't do it".